BlenderistDev/automation/README.md

 ## Action
 Automation can have at least one action.

-To implement action interface you should implement execute method
+To implement action interface you should implement execute method:
 ````
 execute(Trigger trigger) error
 ````